 Take a minute to respond to several of their reviews, including the review of your business.
 For each review, interact with it by tagging it as either Useful, Funny, and/or Cool—whichever is most relevant—to show the Yelp algorithm that the reviewer is a valued member of the Yelp community.

 4. Be proactive to prevent new reviews from getting filtered out

 - Closely monitor your business page for new reviews since the Yelp filter kicks in within 1 - 2 days.
-Review management tools, like those found in SpotOn Core, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.
+Review management software, like those included with every SpotOn business account, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.